 Footnote on dubious investment schemes.I remarked that stock traders and investment counsellors these days often use Fibonacci ratios as a guide to guessing predictions.
 There is even computer software for making market predictions, that claims to use "Fibonacci methods".
 This is one of the methods used in "technical trading".
 Using numbers and charts to make predictions justifies the label "technical", though the results would be just as good had the patterns of tea-leaves been used.
 One only has to eavesdrop on the websites and forums these people frequent to discover that many of them still believe in the "magic of numbers".
 Whole books tout these methods, with testimonials to their success, and these do make money, for those who write the books.
 One fellow who uses Fibonacci ratios frankly admits that they may not be "magic" but they do make his presentation charts look more impressive to clients.
 Of course the efficacy of such methods has never been scientifically tested.
 And why should anyone waste the effort?

 Then this guy tried to tell me that Fibonacci numbers show up more often in winning lottery numbers.
 He could provide no data supporting that.
 Then he claimed Fibonacci numbers show up more often in the digits of phone numbers in the phone book.
 Well, duh?
-Of the ten digits 0 through 9, six are Fibonacci digits (0, 1, 2, 3, 5, 8) and four are not (4, 6, 7, 9), so Fibonacci digits should show up about 60% of the time.
+Of the ten digits 0 through 9, six are Fibonacci digits (0, 1, 2, 3, 5, 8) and four are not (4, 6, 7, 9), so Fibonacci digits should show up about 60% of the time if the digits were equally probable.
 No great mystery there.
 The only example he could produce, from his own "extensive research", was a set of 200 phone numbers, 65% of the digits being Fibonacci digits.
 That's well within the limits of error for that small size sample.